uCredit-Dev/ucredit-docs/docs/uCredit/frontend/components/majors.md

 You are given the following information:

 The Humanities and Social Sciences requirement can be satisfied by **ANY** class which is designated the H area or the S area.
-For the Biomedical Engineering degree, at least 3 credits must come from a class which is Upper Level (300 or 400 level)
+For the Biomedical Engineering degree, at least 3 credits must come from a class which is Upper Level (300 or 400 level).

-**Task:** Design criteria strings for the "Humanities and Social Sciences" Distribution
+**Task:** Design criteria strings for the "Humanities and Social Sciences" Distribution.

 <details>
 <summary>Click here for Answer</summary>